 - Correction of technique to ensure safety and health of dancer(s).

-Student must submit written choreography to the Board by February 15th of Festival year. (firstname.lastname@example.org)
+Student must submit written/video choreography to the Board by February 15th of Festival year. (firstname.lastname@example.org)